nicbiggs/C-Sharp-Console-Application-with-Plugins/README.md

 - How to structure a Plugin implementation
 - Organizing code to simplify creating additional operations later
 - What some of the subtle differences are between C# and VB.Net

+### To use:
+Be sure to have the plugin DLL files inside of a folder named "Plugins" This folder needs to be in the same folder as the console application .exe file.